 Safety is also promoted and protected by the Saskatoon Fire Department, which not only responds to fires and other emergencies, but promotes safety through fire prevention, needle safety, property maintenance, and more.
 The Community Support program is a newer addition to the capacity in the City to respond to issues at the street level, and help to connect people to services.

-Community Wellbeing & Crime It is well established that crime in community is not a standalone issue and crime prevention is closely tied to wellbeing.
+Community Wellbeing It is well established that crime in community is not a standalone issue and crime prevention is closely tied to wellbeing.
 Promoting wellbeing in our community and providing opportunities for wellbeing in each member of our community is key to reducing and preventing crime, and ideally these interventions start in youth.
 Recently, the City partnered with youth advisors and a variety of institutional and organizational partners on a submission to the Smart Cities Challenge.
-Saskatoon’s project proposes to break the cycle and reduce incarceration among indigenous youth in our City by creating a new cycle focused on building purpose, belonging, security and identity.
+Saskatoon’s project proposed to break the cycle and reduce incarceration among indigenous youth in our City by creating a new cycle focused on building purpose, belonging, security and identity.
+Unfortunately, the project did not win one of two national grants, but the work continues to see how initial phases could be implemented with other resources and support.

 The City invests in a variety of organizations through grant programs.
 Many of these organizations serve youth and all contribute to community wellbeing in some way.
 Community Associations are also supported by the City to promote wellbeing through affordable programs, community cleanups, and community information sharing.